+Check that all doors will swing open with adequate clearance over the new flooring prior to starting any work.

-Ensure that exterior doors and appliances have sufficient clearance to accommodate the new flooring.
-Do not undercut metal door jambs before first confirming it does not violate local building and fire codes.
+Important: Do not cut metal door frames before first confirming it does not violate local building and fire codes.
+Any metal doors must be addressed by a specialist to adjust.